 - In a microwave safe bowl, add pink melting wafers and paramount crystals.
 Microwave on medium heat for 30 seconds.
 Remove and stir slowly.
 Replace in microwave for 15 second increments until melting wafers are completely melted.

-- Using a piping bag or spoon fill ribbon chocolate mold cavities; gently tap mold on table to evenly distribute chocolate.
-Allow chocolate in mold to cool slightly before placing in refrigerator to harden.
-Chocolate should take about 5-10 minutes to harden in fridge.
+- Using a piping bag or spoon fill ribbon chocolate mold cavities; gently tap the mold on the table to evenly distribute chocolate.
+Allow the chocolate in the mold to cool slightly before placing it in the refrigerator to harden.
+Chocolate should take about 5-10 minutes to harden in the fridge.

 - Once pink ribbons have hardened, gently tap mold upside down on table to remove.
 Continue the pink ribbon process until you have enough pink ribbons for all your cupcakes.

-- Gently press a pink ribbon chocolate onto each frosted cupcake.
+- Gently press a pink ribbon chocolates onto each frosted cupcake.
 Eat & Enjoy!

 Leave a Comment